rroylance/rroylance.github.io/_posts/2017-02-01-phaser-npm-webpack-typescript-starter-project.md

 ## Google Web Fonts

-Add your desired Google Web Fonts to the webpack.dev.config.js an/or webpack.dist.config.js in the DefinePlugin 'GOOGLE_WEB_FONTS' section.
+Add your desired Google Web Fonts to the webpack.dev.config.js and/or webpack.dist.config.js in the DefinePlugin 'GOOGLE_WEB_FONTS' section and they will then be loaded and available via Assets.GoogleWebFonts.

+## Custom/Local Web Fonts

+Add your desired Custom/Local Web Fonts to your assets folder and they will then be loaded and available via Assets.CustomWebFonts
+- The various font files, and the css MUST share the same name
+- One CSS file per font

+I recommend one of the following generators for generating your font files;
+- [Font Squirrel Webfont Generator][fontsquirrel]
+- [Everything Fonts font-face generator][everythingfonts]

 ## Bugs/Issues?